josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🍉_Palestine_As_Rhizome/🕸️_The_Root_Map/README.md

 ### Supply-Chain Theatre

-A remote association is publicised without showing actual control, risk, or consequence.
+A remote association is publicised without showing actual control, responsibility, risk, or consequence.

 ### Collective Blame

-Responsibility spreads from decision-makers to an entire:
+Responsibility spreads from decision-makers to an entire people, religion, ethnicity, workforce, electorate, or diaspora.

-- people;
-- religion;
-- ethnicity;
-- electorate;
-- workforce;
-- or diaspora.

 ### Political Fatalism